bhmueller/shapley_moebius/README.md

 In this repo, I implement algorithm 5.1 from Plischke, Rabitti and Borgonovo (2020).
 The implementation differs on whether model inputs are dependent or not.
-I translate the algorithms from MATLAB to Python and implement corresponding test cases.
+I translate the algorithms from MATLAB to Python and implement corresponding test cases, which are taken from Iooss and Prieur (2019) and Plischke, Rabitti and Borgonovo (2020).

 ## Shapley Effects